monolyth-php/disclosure/README.md

 For a number of reasons:

-- MyDependency could just be an interface;
+- `MyDependency` could just be an interface;
-- $foo could be previously resolved with a subclass or mock of MyDependency;
+- `$foo` could be previously resolved with a subclass or mock of `MyDependency`;
-- In normal usage, there is only one $foo instance which this enforces without having to resort to all kinds of Singleton mockery;
+- In normal usage, there is only one `$foo` instance which this enforces without having to resort to all kinds of Singleton mockery;
 - The injecting closure can perform operations on `$foo`;
 - There is now no tight coupling;